 Information Systems, planning and resource management

-Information systems are a key factor for business to be successful and help to ensure quality assurance levels are being met in businesses, manufacturing plants and production lines.
-It can’t be denied, the rapid development of IT system over the past few decades have helped increase productivity and to drive business efficiencies.
+Information systems are a key factor for a business to be successful and help to ensure that quality assurance levels are being met in businesses, manufacturing plants, production lines, and supply chain processes.

-Integrated information systems are at the heart of these information systems and allow businesses to monitor all data relevant to the business which can include, but is not limited to:
+Integrated information systems allow businesses to monitor all data relevant to the business in real-time.
+This data include, but is not limited to:

-All of which can helps businesses lower production and quality control costs and with profit margins being a core KPI, one can understand why introducing artificial intelligence components to existing information systems is a direction business is looking to move.
+All of which helps businesses lower production and quality control costs.
+With profit margins being a core KPI, one can understand why introducing artificial intelligence components to existing information systems is a direction businesses are looking to take.